memobank/carbon-footprint/nace2/README.md

 ### EXIOBASE Monetary Factors

 Monetary factors are extracted from [EXIOBASE3 monetary database](https://www.exiobase.eu/index.php/data-download/exiobase3hyb).
 This database is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Any usage of EXIOBASE3 data should mention its licence.
-EXIOBASE3 includes monetary factors for 185 industries, across 49 geographical areas (44 countries and 5 rest of world areas).
+EXIOBASE3 includes monetary factors for 185 industries, across 49 geographical areas (44 countries and 5 rest of world areas), for all scopes (1, 2, 3).
 EXIOBASE3 source data range from 2011 to 2019.

 ### Countries